 - If you are already a Globus Connect Server admin at Pitt and need to request an endpoint be managed under our subscription, use the methods listed above to contact the Technology Help Desk.
 Make sure to ask for "manage an endpoint under the University's subscription".

-- If you want to setup a Globus Connect Personal endpoint, use the methods listed above to contact the Technology Help Desk.
-Make sure and ask for a "Globus Connect Personal setup".
+- If you want to upgrade a Globus Connect Personal endpoint to Globus Plus, use the methods listed above to contact the Technology Help Desk.
+Make sure and ask for a "Globus Connect Personal upgrade to Globus Plus".

 - If you would like to send an email to the Globus Admins @ Pitt (Microsoft Team) use: firstname.lastname@example.org